ZoDIAC: Zoneout Dropout Injection Attention Calculation: Experiments and Results

+\textbf{Image Representation:} For object detections and region proposals we use Faster-RCNN \cite{FasterRCNN} pre-trained on Visual Genome \cite{VGenome} with ResNet101 pre-trained on ImageNet \cite{imagenet_cvpr09}.
+The bounding box coordinates detected by Faster-RCNN are used for feature extraction using a variety of methods in our experiments.
+Specifically, we use CLIP \cite{CLIP} models pre-trained with contrastive loss on huge amounts of image-text pairs using datasets such as ImageNet \cite{imagenet_cvpr09}, YFCC100M \cite{YFCC100M_2016}, OpenImages \cite{OpenImages}, Conceptual Captions \cite{Sharma_etal_2018} and SBU Captions \cite{SBU}.
+The models include ViT \cite{ViT} models such as ViT-B32, ViT-L14, ViT-L14@336px and ResNet \cite{Resnet} models such as ResNet-101 and ResNet-50.
+We also use models such as BEiT \cite{BEiT} and ConvNeXt \cite{convnext}.
+These models are both pre-trained with cross-entropy loss on ImageNet \cite{imagenet_cvpr09} but BEiT is a purely attention-based and ConvNeXt is a convolutional model.

-\textbf{Word Embeddings:} In our experiments, we use learned embeddings from scratch instead of employing Word2Vec \cite{Word2vec}, Glove \cite{Glove} or BERT \cite{BERT} embeddings.
-Our model has to learn representations from scratch, instead of using an external source of knowledge, resulting in a fair and robust comparison with other methods.
+\textbf{Text Representation:} In our experiments, we use learned embeddings from scratch instead of employing Word2Vec \cite{Word2vec}, Glove \cite{Glove} or BERT \cite{BERT} embeddings.
+Our model has to learn representations from scratch, instead of using an external source of knowledge, resulting in a fair and robust comparison between our proposed ZoDIAC-Transformer and Transformer model.

-\textbf{Loss, Optimizer \& Learning Rate:} We use the ADAM optimizer \cite{Adam} with a learning rate of 5e-4 and we decay the learning rate starting at the first epoch every three epochs by a factor of 0.8 and maximum of 30 epochs is used for training all model variants.
-We also train our models using REINFORCE algorithm (Self-Critical Sequence Training loss) \cite{selfcrit}.
-In particular, we use a better variant of this algorithm that benefits from faster convergence and slightly better performance \cite{Luo2020ABV}.
-For Self-Critical (SC) training (and fine-tuning before training using SC loss starts), we employ constant learning of 1e-5.
-When tanh is used as a scalar activation gate ($\phi=tanh$), self-critical training starts without fine-tuning.
-When sigmoid is used as scalar activation gate ($\phi=\sigma$), For self-critical training, we train all models for 30 epochs.
+\textbf{Loss, Optimizer \& Learning Rate:} We use the same training and evaluation configurations for all models in our experiments.
+Specifically, we train the models using cross-entropy loss and the Adam optimizer \cite{Adam}, specifically we use a modified version of this optimizer introduced in the transformer model called the Noam optimizer \cite{NIPS2017_7181}.
+We train all models on $5$ GeForce GTX 1080 Ti cards separately, with a learning rate of $5e-4$ and learning rate decay of $0.8$ every $3$ epochs, with a batch size of $20$ for a maximum of $30$ epochs.
+When tanh is used as a scalar activation gate ($\phi=tanh$), we train the ZoDIAC-Transformer only for $20$ epochs.